 Our proceeds from the issuance of debt and from the issuance of debt-related parties were \$490.0 million, \$400.0 million and \$2,415.4 million in 2008, 2007 and 2006, respectively.
 During 2008, we received \$95.0 million from borrowings under the Bridge Loan, \$250.0 million from borrowings under the 2008 Convertible Loans (considered related party), and \$145.0 million, net of discount, from the additional issuance of the 2016 Notes (a portion of which is considered related party borrowings).
-During 2007, we received \$400.0 million from borrowings under the 2007 Term Loan, which was used primarily to repurchase shares of our common stock under the call option acquired in the issuance of the Senior Unsecured Notes.
+During 2007, we received \$400.0 million from borrowings under the 2007 Term Loan, which was used primarily to repurchase shares of our common stock under the call option acquired in the issuer call spread purchased by us in connection with the issuance of the Convertible Senior Unsecured Notes.
 During 2006, we received \$2,032.0 million in proceeds from the issuance of the Senior Notes and \$383.4 million in borrowings under the amended Sabine Pass credit facility.